CERVICAL CAP

 You must put the cap in the vagina before you have sex and this might feel a little tricky at first but practice, as always, makes you more familiar with the process.
 The cervical cap has an efficacy of 84% with typical use.

-How to use the cercial cap?
+How to use the cervical cap?

 1. First wash your hands, grab the cap and spermicide.
 Start by filling the cap’s dome with spermicide and spreading some around the edges too, then flip it over and do the same on the other side.